devkindhq/simple-laravel-encryptable/README.md

 ## Usage

-To use the package, just add the Encryptable cast to all model attributes you want to anonymize.
+To use the package, just add the Encryptable trait to all model and the db column names in `$encryptable` you want to anonymize.

 ```php